nsimoncelli/csgotracker/README.md

 A CRUD app that helps you track your stats for Counter-Strike: Global Offensive.
 Allowing users to log their kills, deaths, assists, and wins/ties/losses of CS:GO matches.

-Uses Node.js for backend and React for front end.
+Uses Node.js + mySQL for backend and React for front end.